Have you ever had a Whole of Life policy with Aegon?

 You could be owed £1,000s in compensation if Aegon mis-sold you your Whole of Life policy.

-Many customers have been mis-sold their Whole of Life cover by Aegon.
-Aegon failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many consumers have been mis-sold their Whole of Life cover by Aegon.
+Aegon failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.